jesuslpm/UpdateCascadeBundle/Readme.txt

 ## Features:
 * Works on RavenDb 1.2
 * Updates referencing entities in the background
 * Resilient to server restarts and crahses.
-The bundles restarts all pending cascade operations upon server start.
+The bundle restarts all pending cascade operations upon server start.
 * Participates in the shutdown process, canceling all in progress cascade operations.
 * Trackable: each update cascade operation has a corresponding document in Raven/UpdateCascadeOperations
 * Debuggable: you can configure log NLog.config